Kranex95/Kranex95/README.md

-My name is Adrian and I am 26 years old.
-I am a plugin developer for Skript, a plugin developed with java for Minecraft.

-I make good plugins, with external configuration.
-Do you want a custom plugin?
-Talk to me or enter our Discord: https://discord.gg/Yy7kM6EKVX.
+Hi, my name is Adrian.
+I develop scripts for Minecraft (plugins developed with the Skript plugin) from scratch and with my own ideas or copied and improved from other Minecraft plugins.

+You can see my created scripts and try them whenever you want.